- Embrace your decision

 Over the course of the month try switching things up a bit or adding new things maybe only one or two a week to see what you like and what you don’t.

 Be kind to yourself.
-Self care and a bit of self indulgence is hugely important, especially in the beginning if this is totally new to you.
+Self-care and a bit of self-indulgence are hugely important, especially in the beginning if this is totally new to you.
 Do Not Feel Guilty about anything and don’t beat yourself up either.
 Sleep in if you can.
 Take a nap if you need to.
 Say no to as much as you want.

 Do use an actual physical book and not the computer as we retain more information and get much more out of the experience if we physically write stuff down.

 Join a support group.
-Come and join us in the Blissfully Sober Facebook community to get extra support and help as you go through your month of alcohol free living.
+Come and join us in the Blissfully Sober Support Space to get extra support and help as you go through your month of alcohol-free living.
 This is a loving, supportive safe space to ask for help and share your progress.